PinkrahNanaOfosuhene/PinkrahNanaOfosuhene/README.md

 </p>

 <p align="justify">
-Beyond academia, I run training programs for young learners in programming and manage a YouTube channel (<a href="https://www.youtube.com/@pinkrahnanaofosuhene8926">) dedicated to Python tutorials and CDO insights.
-Education and mentorship are core to who I am as a professional and as a person.
+Beyond academia, I run training programs for young learners in programming and manage a YouTube channel (<a href="https://www.youtube.com/@pinkrahnanaofosuhene8926">here</a>) dedicated to Python tutorials and CDO insights.
+Education and mentorship are core to who I am, both as a professional and as a person.
 </p>

 <p align="justify">
 Whether it’s research, programming, or mentorship, I aim to make a meaningful impact in climate science, epidemiology, and education.
 I’m driven by the desire to use my skills to foster resilience, advocate for impactful policy decisions, and empower others through hands-on learning.